gmck/NavigationGraph8Net8/README.md

 The project was successfully deployed to a Pixel 6 running Android 14 Beta.

-If have run into a couple of problems with my main app.
+I have run into a couple of problems with my main app.
 As I overcome those problems, I'll add sample code to this app, to demonstrate the changes.